Publications of Thomas Colcombet

 Thomas Colcombet. “

 Regular cost functions over words (draft)”.
 2009.
-This is a
+Note:

 We introduce and develop the notion of regular cost functions: a quantitative